July 13-15, 2026: Narrative Therapy Approaches to Mental Health Problems

 About the facilitators

-David Newman
+David Newman (he/him)

 David Newman lives and works on Gadigal country, Sydney, Australia.
 He is a faculty member of The Dulwich Centre and an honorary clinical fellow at University of Melbourne School of Social Work.
 He has extensive experience teaching in Australia and other countries and in individual, couple, family and group therapy, primarily through his independent therapy practice Sydney Narrative Therapy.
-You can find out more about his work by visiting the following links.
+You can find out more about his work and publications by visiting the following links.

 If you are new to the ideas and practices of Narrative Therapy we suggest reading What is Narrative Therapy?
 (2000) by Alice Morgan.